 In 1997 Roy continued to expand his experience taking a surveying position with Manley & Manley, covering a plethora of disciplines such as cargo, hull damage, hull repair, emergency service, dock facility damage, new construction supervision and failure analysis covering all sizes and shapes of boats and barges operating on the inland waterways.

 In 2007 R. L. Smith & Associates was formed, with the idea of obtaining the highest level of education and training to provide the most accurate and concise opinions and conclusions for a wide variety of clientele.

-Roy’s son Cameron would join the team in 2017, further expanding the company by opening an office in Buffalo, IA near the Quad Cities.
-Cameron has been an avid outdoorsman and athlete his entire life, with hobbies like hunting, fishing, and competition shooting.
+Roy’s son Cameron would join the team in 2017, further expanding the company by opening an office in Buffalo, IA & Chicago, IL.
+Cameron has been an avid outdoors man and athlete his entire life, with hobbies like hunting, fishing, and competition shooting.
 Growing up, Cameron would often travel with his father on surveys, providing help when he could, and learning the trade.
 This continued through high school until Cameron was accepted to Culver-Stockton College in 2008 on a football scholarship.
 He would later attend Southeast Missouri State University where he studied biology.
 After college, Cameron began work as a CAD/CAM designer and CNC operator for a number of stone counter top companies.
 After 2 years of working, he decided to return to the familiar trade of Marine Surveying, learning directly from Roy.
-Cameron is an Apprentice with the National Association of Marine Surveyors (NAMS).
+Cameron is an Associate with the National Association of Marine Surveyors (NAMS).